thumbnail image

 an experiment.

-an interdisciplinary arts residency and research programme, investigating new ways of collaborating virtually and engaging audiences across [geographical] boundaries.
+an interdisciplinary arts residency and research programme, that explored new ways of collaborating virtually and engaging audiences across [geographical] boundaries.

-Over the past weeks, 16 artists working from 16 different places in 3 continents have been exploring this year's theme: "The Long Way Home" under the guidance of a powerful artistic directors trio from Botswana, Uganda and India.
+Lost+Found is a hybrid artist residency that explores connection, collaboration and opportunities across boundaries and disciplines to catalyse new artistic practice virtually.
+The project brought together 16 artists working from 16 different locations across 3 continents who explored the theme: "The Long Way Home" under the guidance of a powerful artistic directors trio from Botswana, Uganda and India.

 Learn more about the experience from Maïmouna Jallow, co-creator of Lost+Found and 2021 Artistic Director.

-Born from experiencing profound losses and finding new ways together during the pandemic, this hybrid artist residency/creative journey explores what enables us to connect, collaborate and catalyse new artistic practice virtually - and how to navigate and transform power dynamics inherent in global funding and market logics.
+Born from experiencing profound losses and finding new ways together during the pandemic, this hybrid artist residency/creative journey explored what enables us to connect, collaborate and catalyse new artistic practices virtually - and how to navigate and transform power dynamics inherent in global funding and market logics.

-Join us on Instagram and Facebook to follow our continued research and our 2023 edition led by a stellar artistic directors trio formed by interdisciplinary artist and performer Kat Kai Kol-Kes, visual artist and writer Pamela Enyonu and choreographer, facilitator and dancer Diya Naidu.
+Follow us on Instagram and Facebook to join our continued research and see the outcomes from the 2023 edition led by a stellar artistic directors trio formed by interdisciplinary artist and performer Kat Kai Kol-Kes, visual artist and writer, Pamela Enyonu and choreographer, facilitator and dancer Diya Naidu.

 online. offline. a hybrid.